 What Is a State of Emergency?

-A state of emergency can be declared by the Governor of Massachusetts in the event or imminent threat of a natural or man-made disaster.
-Under a state of emergency, Chapter 639 of the Acts of 1950, as amended, grants the Governor and other state officials the power to protect the Commonwealth.
+A state of emergency can be declared by the Governor of Massachusetts in the event or imminent threat of a disaster.
+Under a state of emergency, the Governor has the power to take extraordinary steps to protect the Commonwealth.
+Chapter 639 if the Acts of 1950, for example, spells out the steps the Governor can take in response to a natural or man-made disaster.
 A state of emergency may cover a specific municipality, multiple communities, or the entire Commonwealth.

 What Does a State of Emergency Mean For You?

 Declaring a state of emergency helps state agencies protect you from the immediate dangers of a disaster, in part by providing resources for rescue, shelter, or evacuation.
 The instructions you receive during a state of emergency will depend on the emergency itself — every situation is different, and different factors will impact the decisions made by state officials.
 Pay close attention to news media and stay informed.

 Travel Ban — A state of emergency does not automatically mean that a travel ban is in place.
 Officials may implement travel restrictions if necessary.

 Closures — A state of emergency does not automatically mean that schools, businesses, and government offices are closed,